Updated: Dec 5, 2020

 "If we think of our creations as the expression of ideas that live within us, then our art, ﬁlm, music, and writing take on a meaning of something more than simple entertainment," Braden writes.
 "Such a relationship between our inner and outer worlds leads us to view our inspiration as consciousness informing itself—reminding us of our untapped possibilities and potential."

 Wisdom prepares us for life’s greatest tests, most challenging demands, and hardest lessons, Braden states.
-With wisdom, you can face your unspoken fears and find certainty within uncertain choices.
+With wisdom, he suggests, you can face your unspoken fears and find certainty within uncertain choices.

 Practicing Wisdom Happens Naturally

-Wisdom arises spontaneously as we express ourselves through our excellence.
+Wisdom arises spontaneously as you express ourselves through your excellence.
 The qualities of excellence are attributes that emerge as an expression of your authenticity.
 These qualities include love, compassion, patience, tolerance, forgiveness, contentment, and harmony.

 When these qualities come forth, you discover a universal well of strength and capability that dramatically changes your character and enhances your ability to relate positively to others.
-With the qualities of excellence, you become more creative and visionary.
+With the qualities of excellence, you become more wise, creative, and visionary.
 You act confidently.

 Jesus knew of this inner potential when he spoke, in the language of Aramaic, of love as an action that means "to set on fire."
 He saw love as a primal light that shines forth from the womb of the Great Cosmic Mother.
 In other words, when you reside in the love, balance, and harmony of wisdom, your inner fire—your purpose, passion, and potential—can unfold more easily.

 Wisdom Leads to More Presence, Meaning, and Purpose in Life